Nikomik48/WeatherPhoneUseProject/README.md

 - **Hypothesis 3:** Since *p-value* < 0.05, we **reject the null hypothesis**.
   ➔ There is a significant correlation between temperature and the number of photos taken.

+## 📢 Discussion & Interpretation

+The analysis conducted in this project aimed to investigate the potential relationship between daily weather conditions and individual phone usage behavior.
+Although the dataset was limited to a single participant's experience, several noteworthy patterns emerged.

+Across the data collected, precipitation appeared to show a modest association with increased phone usage, suggesting that unfavorable weather conditions may encourage more indoor screen time.
+In contrast, variables such as temperature, humidity, and wind speed demonstrated no consistent or statistically meaningful relationship with phone usage, highlighting that not all weather factors equally influence digital habits.

+Importantly, while some correlations were observed, it is crucial to interpret these findings with caution.
+Behavioral patterns like phone usage are influenced by a multitude of factors beyond weather alone, including psychological state, academic workload, social engagements, and daily routines.
+Without controlling for these confounding variables, it is not possible to claim a direct causal link.

+Furthermore, the reliance on a single-subject dataset inherently limits the generalizability of these results.
+Individual lifestyle, preferences, and even mood fluctuations can create patterns that do not necessarily reflect broader population trends.

+Nevertheless, the project highlights a plausible behavioral trend worth exploring further:
+*Weather conditions, particularly rainy days, may nudge individuals towards increased engagement with their phones, possibly as a substitute for reduced outdoor activities.*

+This preliminary finding aligns with broader behavioral economics theories suggesting that environmental factors subtly shape human decision-making and technology use.

+Future studies with larger, more diverse samples and additional control variables would be necessary to validate and expand upon these observations.